Features

 Mac

-Note that this plug-in only supports XAVC and XDCAM in an MXF container.
-It does not support XAVC-S and XAVC-HS formats in the MP4 container.
+Note that this plug-in only supports Sony XDCAM, XAVC and XAVC H essence in MXF container.
+It does not support XAVC-S and XAVC-HS format in MP4 container.
 A separate XAVC-S plug-in is available from nablet here.
-For linking and editing XAVC HS H.265/HEVC footage please use the nablet HEVC AMA Plug-in.
+For linking and editing XAVC HS H.265/HEVC footage please use the nablet HEVC AMA Plugin.

 - Processes application of embedded LUT and CineEI on a supported GPU (OpenCL, Metal) to reduce CPU load.